Quasi-Einstein structures and Hitchin's equations: Hitchin's equations and projective metrizability

 \subsection{Lax pair for $(m=-1,\lambda=0)$ quasi--Einstein equations}

-From now on we set $n = 2$ and consider the quasi-Einstein equations on a surface with $m = -1, \lambda = 0$.
+From now on we set $n = 2$ and consider the quasi-Einstein equations on a 2-manifold with $m = -1, \lambda = 0$.
 In terms of a local complex coordinate $z$ as in (\ref{coords}), the QEE can be written as the system